 Sunbelt state RV snowbirds know that when the weather is warmer somewhere else, there’s no reason not to pick up your house and go there.
 If you’re at sitting home wondering why you’re putting up with the cold, here’s what you need to know to join these sun-seeking nomads.

-3. Lake Havasu City “Snowsheep” Know How to Live
+3. Snowsheep in Lake Havasu City know how to live

 It doesn’t matter if you travel east or west.
 If your goal is to escape winter you’ll find it’s easy to do.
 Most of all, it’s fun to try and join all the other RV snowbirds in the Sunbelt states.